mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 Also, please make sure to check the [bug tracker](https://github.com/openstenoproject/plover/issues) for known reported issues.

+# Plover does not recognize my USB keyboard or steno machine

+> **Note**: Initially, Plover is set up to use your computer keyboard as a steno machine.
+If you have a steno machine, you'll need to configure Plover to look for your machine.
+See the [Supported Hardware page](https://github.com/openstenoproject/plover/wiki/Supported-Hardware) for configuration instructions specific to your machine.

+1. Confirm your keyboard or steno machine is plugged into your computer.
+1. On the Plover control panel, check if it states the machine is connected or disconnected.
+  1. Press the Reconnect button (to the right of "connected" or "disconnected").

 # Dictionary issues

 By default, Plover ships with three dictionaries: `main.json`, `commands.json` and `user.json`.
 This can be a source of confusion to new users.